grafana/wait-for-github/README.md

 Authentication is via either a GitHub personal access token or an app private key, ID and installtion ID.

+### Required Permissions

+The GitHub token or app needs the following permissions:

+- `checks:read` - Read check run status and conclusions for CI checks
+- `contents:read` - Access commit data through GitHub's GraphQL API when checking CI status
+- `metadata:read` - Basic access to repository information and API endpoints
+- `pull-requests:read` - Check if PRs have been merged or closed
+- `statuses:read` - Read commit status checks when verifying CI completion

+If using a GitHub App, configure these permissions when setting up the app.
+If using a Personal Access Token (PAT), make sure to select these scopes when creating the token.

 ### Commands

 #### `pr`